Goldorion/Enchanter/README.md

     * 4: 23 damages before taking one

 ### Tools:
-* Farmer: Till the dirt and grass blocks in a square with a radius of level * 2 + 1
+* Farmer: Till the dirt and grass blocks in a square with a diameter of level * 2 + 1
+* Miner: Mine blocks in a square with a diameter of *level* * 2 + 1

 ### Weapons:
 * Multi Arrows (Bow): +1 arrow / level